Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis: Background

-Continuing on, we define homology.
+along with all intervals (\emph{1-dimensional elementary cubes}) and vertices (\emph{0-dimensional elementary cubes}) on the boundaries, where $i$ and $j$ are integers---i.e. $(i,j) \in \mathbb{Z}^2$.
+Once we have a cubical set (or \emph{cubical complex}) $X$, we can calculate \emph{homology}.
 Loosely speaking, homology is an algebraic method of assessing ``connectivity'' in various dimensions.
-For a cubical set $X$, we can associate a homology group $H_k(X)$ for each nonnegative integer $k$, which in our setting are actually vector spaces.
-Of great interest are the dimensions of these homology groups, which are called the \emph{Betti numbers} of $X$ and are denoted $\beta_k(X)$.
-The $0^{th}$ Betti numbers $\beta_0$ represent connected components and $\beta_1$ represents cycles, loops, or holes---see Figure~\ref{f:evo3x3}, where the black pixels are the ones included in our cubical set.
-To calculate the homology group $H_k(X)$ we need to form a vector space of $k$-chains in $X$, denoted $C_k(X)$, which is the collection of formal linear combinations $c$ of $k$-dimensional cubes contained in $X$.
-These $k$-chains have the form
+Given a cubical set $X$, we can associate a homology group\footnote{In this paper, we assume these are vector spaces over the field on two elements $\mathbb{Z}_2 = \{0,1\}$} over $H_k(X)$---which captures $k$-dimensional shape information---for each nonnegative integer $k$.
+Of great interest are the dimensions of these homology groups, which are called the \emph{Betti numbers} of $X$ and are denoted $\beta_k(X)$, or $\beta_k$ when the underlying cubical set is clear from the context.
+For example, the $0^{th}$ Betti numbers $\beta_0$ represent connected components and $\beta_1$ represents loops/holes.
+As the relevant features we aim to capture are darker than their surroundings, we will henceforth focus on $\beta_0$.
+One can see Figure~\ref{f:evo3x3} for the calculation of $\beta_0$ at various greyscale thresholds.
+Note that in Figure~\ref{f:evo3x3} the black pixels are the ones included in our cubical set---in this sense all cubical sets/complexes that we treat here can be considered as binary images.
+For more information on cubical homology, one may refer to Chapter 2 of \citet{kaczynski2006}.